building5/ec2-router/README.md

 # ec2-router

+> [!CAUTION]
+> These scripts are a bad idea, and no longer maintained.
+Really, setup a VPN.

 When starting out with Amazon EC2, it usually easier to start using IP based restrictions instead of doing the "Right Thing™" and setting up a VPN between your network and your VPCs.